-I’m not sure what it is about odors in New York City apartments in general, but 18th and 19th century brownstones and tenements (walk-ups) have thinner walls than grandiose prewar high-rise buildings, so you’re more likely to catch every whiff of smoke or aroma of Chinese takeout.
+I’m not sure what it is about odors in New York City apartments in general, but 18th and 19th-century brownstones and tenements (walk-ups) have thinner walls than grandiose prewar high-rise buildings, so you’re more likely to catch every whiff of smoke or aroma of Chinese takeout.
 Be on the lookout for anything attempting to mask said smells, such as home fragrances or candles.
-And know that if you choose at an apartment above a restaurant, odors are pretty much guaranteed.
+And know that if you choose an apartment above a restaurant, odors are pretty much guaranteed.

 Sponsor controls more than 50 percent

-If a sponsor rather than the shareholders owns more than half the shares in a building, the sponsor will have control over decisions on issues like maintenance increases, repairs, and general operation.
+If a sponsor rather than the shareholders own more than half the shares in a building, the sponsor will have control over decisions on issues like maintenance increases, repairs, and general operation.
 You’ll also have a tough time securing financing in a building in which the sponsor has more than 50 percent control.
 So unless you’re an all-cash buyer, you probably want to run from this.